 Conclusion

 The goal of this thesis is to build understanding of radium and iodine for use as tracers for a variety of natural and anthropogenic processes.
 I hope to build this understanding by studying specific interactions between radium and iodine with specific minerals, then through application of those studies to more compelx transport problems.
 Radium already sees usage as a tracer for seawater transport, and could also be used as a tracer for the influence of hydraulic fracturing operations, which I will examine with a field campaign in Pennsylvania, near recently fracked wells.
 Iodine’s behavior is more complicated than radium, so the main focus of my work there will be on building better understanding of the compound specific interactions affecting iodine transport, rather than capture and study of field data.
-A major challenge in the iodine work will be controlling the speciation of iodine to uncover these compound specific properties, which I expect will be aided through the use of tools such as anaerobic glove bags.
 Ultimately, I believe these studies will enable better usage of both of these radioisotopes as environmental tracers.

 References